zephyrproject-rtos/zephyr/boards/arm/particle_argon/doc/particle_argon.rst

 Connections and IOs
 ===================

-Please see the `Xenon Datasheet`_ for header pin assignments, which are common to all Feather-compatible Particle boards.
+Please see the `Argon Datasheet`_ for header pin assignments, which are common to all Feather-compatible Particle boards.
 Some peripherals are available to applications through DTS overlay include directives: